 Diabetic neuropathy is a condition that causes nerve damage.
 This can lead to numbness, tingling, and pain in the hands and feet.

-Cycling is generally safe for people with diabetic neuropathy.
-However, it is important to take extra care of your feet.
-Be sure to check them frequently for any cuts, blisters, or other problems.
+However, it is necessary to take extra care of your feet.
+Check them frequently for any cuts, blisters, or other problems.
 Also, be sure to wear shoes that fit well and provide support.
-If you are having trouble finding shoes that fit well, talk to a specialty store about getting fitted for cycling shoes.
+If you have trouble finding shoes that fit well, talk to a specialty store about getting fitted for cycling shoes.

 Can Diabetics Ride Mountain Bikes?